hzelenka/idris-proofs/README.md

 # Idris Mathematical Proofs

-A collection of Idris files (just one so far) proving important concepts in mathematics.
+A collection of Idris files proving important concepts in mathematics or whatever I feel like.